Ana Duato

 Ana Consuelo Duato Boix (born 18 June 1968) is a Spanish actress, who is best known for portraying Mercedes Fernández in the television series Cuéntame cómo pasó.

 Biography

 Ana Consuelo Duato Boix was born on 18 June 1968, in Valencia.
 She has one older sister, named Zulema Duato Boix.
-She is the cousin of famous dancer and choreographer Nacho Duato.
+She is the sister of business executive Joaquín Duato and cousin of famous dancer and choreographer Nacho Duato.

 Personal life

 In 1989, she married the television producer Miguel Ángel Bernardeau Maestro.
 On 12 December 1996, she gave birth to the couple's first child, a boy, whom they called Miguel Bernardeau.
 In 2004, she gave birth to the couple's second child, a girl, whom they called María Bernardeau Duato, was born in Madrid, Spain.

 Lawsuits

 On 7 April 2016, Ana Duato was accused of Tax evasion and Money laundering crimes together with the actor, Imanol Arias and her husband, Miguel Ángel Bernardeau, in the Panama Papers scandal as the owner of an offshore company, Trekel Trading Limited, based on the island nation of Niue that held a bank account under his complete control at the Swiss bank Banque Franck SA.
 In May 2016, a judicial investigation was opened for the alleged crimes.